motopress/mp-restaurant-menu/readme.txt

 * Minor bugfixes.

 = 1.1.1 =
-* Bug fix: fixed an issue with TGM Plugin Activation.
+* Bug fix: fixed the issue with TGM Plugin Activation.

 = 1.1.0 =
 * Added the ability to sell online.